 The Mineralogical Society of Poland (MSP) was established in April 17, 1969.
 According to the statute “MSP supports the development of mineralogical sciences and propagates them in the Polish society”.
-The headquarter of the Society is in Cracow at the AGH AGH University of Science and Technology.
-There are regional branches of the MSP in Warsaw, Wrocław, Sosnowiec and Kielce.
+The headquarter of the Society is located at the AGH University of Science and Technology in Kraków, whereas regional branches of the MSP are located in Warsaw, Wrocław, Sosnowiec and Kielce.

 Mineralogical Society of Poland has been a member of the International Mineralogical Association (IMA) since 1973 and in 1999 the Society joined the European Mineralogical Union (EMU).
 The representatives of the MSP are members of several commissions of IMA.